The Government of Alberta provides eligible municipal, regional, health and education authorities with financing for capital projects.

 (See footnotes 6, 7)

 - Borrowing bylaw templates for municipal borrowing are provided in the forms section.
 For all other borrowers, you may also use the bylaw templates as a reference.
 However, all borrowers are advised to ensure compliance with their respective Acts and/or Regulations to ensure borrowing is properly authorized.
 Municipal borrowing bylaws must be advertised in accordance with the Municipal Governance Act.
 An example timeline (PDF, 113 KB) is available for information.
-However, please refer to the current version of the Municipal Governance Act to be sure you meet all advertising requirements.
+However, refer to the current version of the Municipal Governance Act to be sure you meet all advertising requirements.

 - Provide support for all figures in the appropriate Debt Limit Worksheet in the forms section, including repayment schedules for all bank loans and/or capital leases for current calendar year, showing payment dates and breakdown of principal and interest amounts, details of loan guarantees (as applicable).